TosbackCgusBridge-Bot/CGUs-versions/Victoriassecret/Privacy Policy.md

 How is technology used to serve our advertisements on other Web sites and what choices do you have?

 We contract with third-party advertising companies to deliver tailored online display and banner advertising to you on other Web sites.
-To serve this advertising, these third-party companies place, use, or rely on technology, such as cookies and clear gifs, as customers interact with us through our Web sites and interact with other Web sites.
+To serve this advertising, these third-party companies place, use, or rely on technology, such as cookies and clear gifs, to obtain information about customer interactions with us through our Web sites and interactions with other Web sites.
 Once this information is gathered, it helps us select tailored ads for placement on these other Web sites, based on a customers combined online and offline (e.g., in-store) shopping history and experience with us.

 For information about opt out programs that these third party advertising companies participate in, and the effect of opting out, click the following: \[NAI Opt Out click here\] and \[DAA Opt Outclick here\] (you'll then leave this site for centrally managed online sites where you may specify your preferences under those programs).
 You can also click the preference icon that may appear on some of our advertising served through use of these technologies.
 You should also note that our systems may not recognize Do Not Track headers from some or all browsers.